Mile Svilar: Youth

 Svilar was a member of Belgium U-16, Belgium U-17, Belgium U-18 national teams and was also a member of Belgium U-19.
 He was the first choice goalkeeper for the Belgium U-17 team at the 2016 UEFA European Under-17 Championship in Azerbaijan.

 Senior

 Born in Belgium to a Serbian father and Bosnian Serb mother, Svilar is eligible to represent Belgium, Bosnia and Herzegovina or Serbia.
 On 4 November 2017, he announced that he would play his first game for the Serbia national team in March 2018, as he accepted the call from the Football Association of Serbia.
 On 20 August 2021, he received his first call up to the Serbia national football team, he debuted with Serbia in a friendly 4–0 win over Qatar on 1 September 2021.

 On 5 March 2024, Svilar was called up by Serbia after being absent for almost three years, but he reportedly turned down the call-up, and was therefore not included in the final squad.
-Serbia manager Dragan Stojković later commented that Svilar will not receive future international call-ups from Serbia.
+Serbia manager Dragan Stojković later commented that Svilar would not receive future international call-ups from Serbia.